-This chicken treat is less of a recipe and more of a how to!
-If you can’t free range your chickens, you can still offer them some forage when you grow your own.
+This chicken idea is less of a recipe and more of a how-to!
+If you can’t free-range your chickens, you can still offer them some forage when you grow your own.
 Check out this great video from the Gardenerd on how to grow your own chicken forage:

 45) Another Flock Block Treat

-There are endless variations of flock blocks for you to make for your own chickens.
+There are endless variations of flock blocks for you to make for your flock.
 Back to Basics Gal has a great way of making these treats on the cheap.
 Check out the video here:

 47) Christmas Chicken Wreath

-Watch this video from Gapey’s Grub on how to make a special Christmas treat for your flock.
+Watch this video from Gapey’s Grub on how to make a special Christmas gift for your flock.
 This recipe includes unflavored gelatin to give the wreath its shape:

 48) DIY Chicken Treats

 While most chicken treats are served fresh or frozen, these delightful treats are baked with oats, layer crumble, and chicken scratch:

 One of the best things about cooking for my birds is being creative with all the leftovers I can add in.